-The amount of cumulative savings from Measures installed between 2012 and 2017 that are still persisting in each year from 2018 through 2030 is deemed by statute.
-The amount of cumulative savings from Energy Efficiency programs implemented post-2017 that are persisting each year from 2018 through 2030 will be tracked at the Measure level (a default assumption), except for Measures that may be more appropriately tracked using weighted average measure lives for "Measure bundles" installed in individual buildings.
+The amount of cumulative savings from Measures installed between 2012 and 2017 that are still persisting in each year from 2018 through 2040, and all subsequent years is deemed by statute.
+The amount of cumulative savings from Energy Efficiency programs implemented post-2017 that are persisting each year from 2018 and beyond will be tracked at the Measure level (a default assumption), except for Measures that may be more appropriately tracked using weighted average measure lives for "Measure bundles" installed in individual buildings.
 Evaluators shall determine when tracking by "Measure bundles" would provide a more practical (e.g., because of interactive effects or savings estimation methods that do not allow for easy disaggregation by Measure) and/or accurate assessment of CPAS contributions.